The murder of two agents from the Attorney General's Office, kidnapped by the group "Los Blancos de Troya", has caused violence in the area.

 Roadblocks have become a common strategy, with drug traffickers setting vehicles on fire to halt the advance of the National Guard.

 Transporters have reported that they must pay fees of up to 50,000 pesos to circulate without being attacked.
-Extortions affect both small merchants and large producers.
+The extortions affect both small merchants and large producers.

-Farmers, especially those of avocado and lime, continue to be targets of organized crime, forced to pay "protection fees" to work.
+Farmers, especially those of avocado and lime, continue to be targets of organized crime, forced to pay "protection money" to be able to work.

 The government without response: insufficient patrols

-Despite operations by the National Guard and the Army, organized crime maintains its dominance in the region.
+Despite the operations of the National Guard and the Army, organized crime keeps its dominance in the region.
 The federal government has sent reinforcements to patrol the most affected areas, but the results are almost nil.

-Residents report that authorities arrive but don't really confront the criminal groups.
+The inhabitants report that the authorities arrive, but don't really confront the criminal groups.

-In many communities, residents prefer to turn to organized crime instead of the police, showing the lack of trust in institutions.
+In many communities, the inhabitants prefer to turn to organized crime instead of the police, which demonstrates the lack of trust in the institutions.

 Executions, kidnappings, and confrontations are part of daily life, and with each passing day, Michoacán sinks further.